ryan-mcclue/musings/projects/ble-embedded.md

 These standards usually require to provide a lot of documentation and to pass a series of tests in order to verify that your device is working as intended and it's not dangerous.

-could even be simplex (one way only) full-duplex can still be serial, requiring at least two wires serial (synchronous with clock data; asynchronous) + parallel
+could even be simplex (one way only) full-duplex can still be serial, requiring at least two wires (duplex meaning bidirectional) serial (synchronous with clock data; asynchronous) + parallel

 BUTTON BOX 3D PRINT: